moexmen/moe-computing-course/chapters/3-recursion.md

 ![](images/recursion-search.png)

-*"Did you mean: recusion"* is an [easter egg](https://en.wikipedia.org/wiki/Easter_egg_%28media%29).
+*"Did you mean: recursion"* is an [easter egg](https://en.wikipedia.org/wiki/Easter_egg_%28media%29).
 You should get the inside joke if you have understood recursion.

 ## Cheat Sheet